 SATs Don’t Have to Be Difficult

-- Take at least two full practice exams
+- Take at least two full practice exams.

 Combine SAT preparation with general skill development such as reading editorial pieces or essays.
-There's no better way to reinforce a skill and deepen your comprehension than to put what you've learned into practice.
+There's no better way to reinforce a skill and deepen your comprehension than to put what they've learned into practice.

-- Take a break the night before the exam
+- Take a break the night before the exam.

 Learn Effective Prep with Firefly Tutors